krzentner/language-world/data/text-davinci-003/chain_py_md/door-unlock-2.py.md

-Steps:
+The robot should:

-1. Put gripper above door knob
+1. Put gripper above door dial
-2. Grab door knob
+2. Place gripper around door dial
-3. Turn the door knob
+3. Turn the dial clockwise

-if check("the robot's gripper is not above door knob"): robot.put("gripper above door knob")
+if check("the robot's gripper is not above the door dial"):

-if check("the robot's gripper is above door knob and the robot's gripper is not around the door knob"): robot.grab("door knob")

-if check("the robot's gripper is around door knob"): robot.turn("clockwise or counterclockwise")
+    robot.place("gripper above door dial") if check("the robot's gripper is not around the door dial and the robot's gripper is open"): robot.put("gripper around door dial") if check("the robot's gripper is around the door dial"): robot.turn("dial clockwise")